 Favorite quote from the author:

-All this book does is encourage you to embrace your own, creative, stupid ideas, not give a damn about what people think and get started on them before you’re old and gray.
+All The Power Of Starting Something Stupid does is encourage you to embrace your own, creative, stupid ideas, not give a damn about what people think and get started on them before you’re old and gray.

 Here are 3